 What is a Saskatoon bush?
-Also known as western juneberry, prairie berry or western serviceberry, Saskatoon bush (Amelanchier alnifolia) is native to the area extending from the inland Northwest and the Canadian prairies to the southern Yukon.
-Saskatoon shrubs are attractive plants that bloom in spring and produce scads of bluish-purple Saskatoon berries in summer.
+Also known as western juneberry, prairie berry, or western serviceberry, Saskatoon bush (Amelanchier alnifolia) is native to the area extending from the inland northwest and the Canadian prairies to the southern Yukon.
+Saskatoon shrubs are attractive plants that bloom in spring and produce scads of bluish purple Saskatoon berries in summer.
 Saskatoon berries, with a flavor reminiscent of cherry with a hint of almond are rich in protein, fiber, and antioxidants.
 Saskatoon bushes generally reach heights of 6 to 10 feet (2-3 m.), depending on the cultivar.
 Similarly, fall color may vary from red to bright yellow.

 Growing Saskatoon Bushes

-A type of serviceberry, Saskatoon shrubs are especially valued for their cold-hardiness, as this tough plant can survive numbing temperatures of -60 F. (-51 C.).
+A type of serviceberry, Saskatoon shrubs are especially valued for their cold hardiness, as this tough plant can survive numbing temperatures of -60 degrees F. (-51 C.).
 Nearly any type of well-drained soil is suitable for Saskatoon bushes, although the shrubs don’t do well in heavy clay.

 Saskatoon Bush Care